 ART is recommended for everyone who has HIV.
 ART can’t cure HIV, but HIV medicines help people with HIV live longer, healthier lives.
 ART also reduces the risk of HIV transmission.

 How do HIV medicines work?

-HIV medicines prevent HIV from multiplying (making copies of itself), which reduces the amount of HIV in the body (also called the viral load).
+HIV medicines prevent HIV from multiplying (making copies of itself), which reduces the amount of HIV in the body (called the viral load).
 Having less HIV in the body gives the immune system a chance to recover and produce more CD4 cells.
 Even though there is still some HIV in the body, the immune system is strong enough to fight off infections and certain HIV-related cancers.

 When is it time to start taking HIV medicines?

 What HIV medicines are included in an HIV regimen?

 What should people know about taking HIV medicines?